Code-Institute-Submissions/ci-ms4-bookstore/README.md

 # Further Testing
 ## Automated tests
 	Unfortunately, due to my day-job and other factors, I was not able to produce an extensive test-suite as I had hoped.
-Instead, a selection of tests will be included for each app, but I cannot hope to produce a truly thorough test for all use-cases with the time I have left before deadline.
+I cannot hope to produce a truly thorough test for all use-cases with the time I have left before deadline.

-b.
-Manual testing
+## Manual testing

-## Manual testing was a four-stage process.
+ Manual testing was a four-stage process.

 	1) Producing a skeleton project.
 I tested locally myself while working on the database and controller models.
 	2) Deployment testing - After deploying to Heroku, I manually tested that configuration functioned properly on the Heroku environment.
 A few bugs were found